-Approximately 138 million - 57% of people Americans – are struggling financially.
+Approximately 138 million people — 57% of Americans adults — are struggling financially.

-So if you find yourself struggling, know that you’re not alone.
+So if you find yourself struggling, you’re not alone.
 What people often don’t realize is the impact financial struggle can have on your mental and physical health.

 What does the financial struggle look like?

 - Growing — rather than shrinking — debt

 Part of Numerica’s commitment to our members is helping you live well, making your financial dreams into a reality.
 Having a budget is the first step.

 What are the steps in preparing your budget

 Like most things in life, you might not master budgeting on your first try.
 And that’s okay.
 It takes time and practice, so don’t be too hard on yourself when you’re first getting started.
 The next time around, you’ll have a better feel for how much you’re actually spending in each category.
 Don’t give up!

 Follow these steps: